hbctraining/scRNA-seq_online/schedule/README.md

         </details>

-2. **Complete the exercises**:
+II. **Complete the exercises**:
    * Each lesson above contain exercises; please go through each of them.
    * **Copy over** your R code from the exercises to this [(downloadable) R script](../homework/Day1_exercise.R)
    * **Upload the saved R script file** to [Dropbox](https://www.dropbox.com/request/kIqpFLAIDCix9eGZ6vDh) **day before the next class**.

-3. **Run the code in this [script](https://github.com/hbctraining/scRNA-seq_online/raw/master/scripts/integration_code.R)** to perform the steps of integration.
+III. **Run the code in this [script](https://github.com/hbctraining/scRNA-seq_online/raw/master/scripts/integration_code.R)** to perform the steps of integration.
 We will discuss the code and theory in class.

 ### Questions?
 * ***If you get stuck due to an error*** while runnning code in the lesson, [email us](mailto:hbctraining@hsph.harvard.edu)